biuh-dt/biuh-dt.github.io/guide/README.md

 ## I. Workflow:

-<b> ★ Step 1 Students seeking <b> competition guidance, research mentorship or academic development support </b> may send an email to [dt@hibiuh.edu.cn](mailto:dt@hibiuh.edu.cn).
+<b> ★ Step 1.
+Students seeking <b> competition guidance, research mentorship or academic development support </b> may send an email to [dt@hibiuh.edu.cn](mailto:dt@hibiuh.edu.cn).
 The email shall contain 3 sections as follows:

 1. Self-introduction
 2. Your intended academic activity (brief introduction, one paragraph is enough)
 3. The academic background of the supervisor you hope to work with
 </b>

+Step 2.
+Professor Assistant and Program Lead will share the information in Faculty Committee Chat Group

+Step 3.
+Students will receive a response

 <br>